 Entry requirements for CAO courses at IT Sligo are available for download below:

 The core skills in computer systems, networking, cloud and computer security allow students to take up the many available employment opportunities both locally, nationally and internationally.
-Students that graduate with a BSc in Computer Networks and Cloud Infrastructure will have the necessary skills to work as a Network Systems Administrator, Computer Network Defence Administrator, Wireless Network Engineer, Computer Systems Administrator, Cloud Solutions Architect, Cybersecurity Engineer and lots more.
+Students that graduate with a BSc in Computer Networks and Cloud Infrastructure will have the necessary skills to work as a Network Systems Administrator, Computer Network Defence Administrator, Wireless Network Engineer, Computer Systems Administrator, Cloud Solutions Architect, Cybersecurity Engineer, Network and Cyber Security Specialist, Wireless and Voice Specialist, Systems Design Engineer and lots more.

 Matthew McMeekin graduated from our BSc (Hons) in Computer Networks and Cloud Infrastructure programme in 2019.
 Matthew now works for Amazon.
 "I met with Amazon at the IT Sligo Careers Fair.
 Shortly after this, I completed my application and received a job offer as a Graduate Cloud Support Associate before I had finished my studies.
 My starting salary was €44,600."